MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_salescreditmemoline.md

 |netAmountIncludingTax|numeric|The net amount including tax is the total net amount including tax.
 Read-Only.|
 |shipmentDate|date|The date the item in the line is expected to ship.|

-## Relationships
-A Sales Credit Memo (documentId) must exist in the Sales Credit Memos table.

-An Item (itemId) must exist in the Item table.

-An Account (accountId) must exist in the Accounts table.

-A Unit of Measure (unitOfMeasure) must exist in the Unit of Measure table.

 ## JSON representation

 Here is a JSON representation of the resource.